8. The International Phonetic Alphabet (IPA)

 Note: Make sure that you have the Lucida Sans Unicode font installed in your computer so that the IPA symbols will display correctly.

-You will, however, need to pay special attention to the IPA symbols for sounds that are transcribed differently than in K.K.
-The most important differences are:
+If you do already know KK, you will need to pay special attention to the IPA symbols for sounds that are transcribed differently than in KK The most important differences are:

 (4) the American tap, as in the sound written with 't' in 'water' is written with a 'fishhook' symbol [ɾ], and not [t].